Intel: An Excellent Investment Opportunity For Value Investors

 - Free Cash Flow to Share in 2019 was $3.92

 Based on the inputs presented above, the intrinsic value per share of Intel is $160.
+We believe Intel may approach these levels within 2-3 years.
 Now, let us take a look at the next valuation technique.

 Table 3: Multiples Comparison: Intel vs. Competitors